 The hostel’s accommodation is in a beautifully converted stone stable, with solar-heated showers, a fully equipped kitchen and a secure bike shed.

 You are more than likely to be tempted to stay longer though.
+Dartmoor has plenty of off-road and on-road cycle routes.
 Moretonhampsetad village is a charming place to explore.
 It has cafes and lively pubs serving great food and beer.
 After a day cycling over open moorland though wooded valleys, you’re likely to welcome these comforts.
-But wait, wander round a little bit.
-There’s the art gallery, an open-air heated swimming pool and small independent shops.
+There’s also an art gallery, an open-air heated swimming pool and small independent shops.

 I can picture you passing through on your LeJoG adventure (I’m warming to the abbreviation now), and making a mental note to come back when you’re more at leisure and spend a bit of time here.Find out more about Sparrowhawk Backpackers